Knoblauchpilze/sogserver/README.md

 ## Build the server

-- Compile: `make r`
-- Install: `make install`
+Once the directory is cloned, move to the project's repository with `cd ~/path/to/the/repo`.
+From there launch the following commands:
+ * `go mod init oglike_server`
+ * `make`

+This should build the server and perform a launch of the executable in a controlled environment.
+To develop and integrate new features, several other targets are provided in the root `Makefile`:
+ * `build`: builds the server.
+ * `clean`: clean any existing build results.
+ * `info`: provide some information about the current git status of the project.
+ * `install`: copies the latest result of the build to a sandbox environment.
+ * `run`: perform a build of the server and run the latest result.

 # Usage

-The server can be contacted through standard `HTTP` request at the port specified in the configuration.
+The server can be contacted through standard `HTTP` request at the port specified in the configuration files (see [configs](https://github.com/Knoblauchpilze/sogserver/tree/master/configs)).